 Program awareness

 How did you first hear about the SEM program?
-[PROBE: account executive recruiter, energy efficiency consultant recruiter, webinar, flyer, personal powerpoint presentation]
+[PROBE: account executive recruiter, energy efficiency consultant recruiter, webinar, flyer, personal PowerPoint presentation]

 Why was your company interested in participating in the SEM program?
 [PROBE: What was the most attractive feature of the program that enticed you to reach out?]